KasparEtter/ef1p/pages/email/email.md

-When you add an email account to your mail client, you usually have to configure the incoming mail server and the outgoing mail server manually, unless you use a [popular email service provider](#popular-email-service-providers).
+When you add an email account to your mail client, you usually have to configure the incoming mail server and the outgoing mail server manually, unless you use a [popular mailbox provider](#popular-mailbox-providers).
-If manual configuration is required, you have to look through the documentation of your email service provider to find the domain names of the two servers and then copy the information to the respective fields in your mail client.
+If manual configuration is required, you have to look through the documentation of your mailbox provider to find the domain names of the two servers and then copy the information to the respective fields in your mail client.
-While most email service providers use the [default port numbers](#port-numbers), which means that you typically don't have to configure them, the domain names of the two servers aren't standardized.
+While most mailbox providers use the [default port numbers](#port-numbers), which means that you usually don't have to configure them, the domain names of the two servers aren't standardized.
 It's often the case that their addresses are subdomains of the domain after the @ symbol in your email address,